Matej85/WearableComputingGetting-CleaningDataProject-/README.md

 ## Dataset processing steps:
 ----------------------------
-1. the downloading of the material to local drive
-	using function tempdir(), tempfile(), download.file(), unzip() to get the data to the local drive
+1. the downloading of the material to local drive using function tempdir(), tempfile(), download.file(), unzip()

 2. loading packages needed for the data processing

 3. to setup common/test/train variables to be able to combine
 * function used: read.table(),mutate(),grep()
 * common variables applied for test/train data to be processed:
 	+ activity_labels - the string edit to be readible and shortened
 	+ name_variables - calculated variables to be assigned with mean/std mark:
-			++ mean_name_variables - integer vector corresponding to "mean" data
+		+ mean_name_variables - integer vector corresponding to "mean" data
-			++ std_name_variables - integer vector corresponding to "std" data
+		+ std_name_variables - integer vector corresponding to "std" data
 * temp variables for test/train:
 		+ train_variables
 		+ test_variables